 Northcutt was selling unapproved hydrocarbon refrigerants to it’s customers.
 Hydrocarbon refrigerants are notoriously more flammable than their HydroFluroCarbons counterparts.
 (Hydrocarbons can contain propane or isobutene.)
 According to the EPA these hydrocarbon refrigerants have the risk of creating a potential fire or explosion and as such provide a serious risk to human health and the environment.

 Customers who bought a unit with the alternative refrigerant will be receiving a letter from Northcutt stating the EPA’s decision and Northcutt’s decision on the alternative refrigerants.
-If you are interested in reading the legal document it can be found on the Justice Department’s website or by clicking here.
+If you are interested in reading the legal document it can be found on the Justice Department’s website.

 I’ve seen a few fines over the past year or so and each time the company involved has to pay at or over $100,000 to the Federal Government all because they used an unapproved refrigerant.
 Do yourself and your company a favor and check with the EPA beforehand if you are considering using an alternative refrigerant in your industry.
 It is not worth the risk to just wing it and see what happens.